Harijanto Setiawan's Own Interpretation of Ikebana

 Is Haribana specifically aimed at a certain type of designer?

-"Haribana is inclusive and universal, it is a kind of combination, or a marriage of different cultures.
+"Haribana is inclusive and universal, it is a kind of combination or a marriage of different cultures.
 These are, on the one hand, the 'Zen' look at things, combined with European techniques.
-Haribana is suitable for any designers who wants to explore and understand how architecture can be translated through flowers."
+Haribana is suitable for any designer who wants to explore and understand how architecture can be translated through flowers."

 Background in Architecture